What are you looking for?

 Why it matters: Students live in a digital world.
 Teaching them to navigate it safely, ethically, and responsibly is a core educational responsibility.

-• icon Launched KG-12 digital citizenship curriculum
+• Launched KG-12 digital citizenship curriculum

-• icon Hosted parent workshops on online safety
+• Hosted parent workshops on online safety

-• icon Implemented content filtering and monitoring systems
+• Implemented content filtering and monitoring systems

 4.3 Diversity, Equity, Inclusion, and Justice (DEIJ)